-Italy: Death toll continues to rise after migrant ship sinks in Mediterranean | DW | 07.10.2019
+Italy: death toll continues to rise after migrant ship sinks in Mediterranean | DW | 07.10.2019

-Twenty-two migrants have been rescued as authorities continue to search for the boat's remaining missing passengers.
-The vessel capsized in rough conditions on the Mediterranean Sea.
+Twenty-two migrants have been rescued as authorities continue to search for the boat's remaining passengers.
+The vessel capsized just after midnight in rough conditions on the Mediterranean Sea.

 At least nine people died and several others were still missing after a ship carrying migrants sank off the Italian island of Lampedusa, authorities said Monday.